Quotients of skew morphisms of cyclic groups: Abstract

-Noting that the only skew morphism of $\C_2$ is the identity mapping, it follows immediately from Lemma~\ref{lem:quotientauto} that if a skew morphism of a cyclic group has order $2$, then it must be an automorphism.
+We note that a part of the Lemma~\ref{lem:quotientcp} was proved in~\cite{HuNedela}, where it was shown that if $\overline{\varphi}$ is an automorphism, then $\varphi$ is coset-preserving, but not the other way around.
+Also note that since the only skew morphism of $\ZZ_2$ is the identity mapping, it follows immediately from Lemma~\ref{lem:quotientcp} that if a skew morphism of a cyclic group has order $2$, then it must be an automorphism.
 (This is also an easy consequence of Lemma~\ref{lem:kernelskewprod}.)
-Also note that by Lemmas~\ref{lem:quotientauto} and~\ref{lem:quotientcp}, a proper skew morphisms of a cyclic group is coset-preserving if and only if a quotient of its quotient is the identity mapping.
+Another consequence of Lemma~\ref{lem:quotientcp} is the fact that a proper skew morphism of $\ZZ_n$ is coset-preserving if and only if the quotient of its quotient is the identity mapping.
+Somewhat interestingly, Lemma~\ref{lem:quotientcp} also implies that by taking quotients every skew morphism of a cyclic group can be reduced to a non-trivial automorphism of the same group.